-Depending on the shape, multiple arrows can appear.
+Depending on the shape, different arrows appear.
 This allows you to create shapes along different directions.
-Simply hover the mouse over the desired direction arrow for immediate feedback.
-There are 4 different types of directions, each with a unique color and mouse icon.
+Hover over a direction arrow for immediate feedback.
+There are four types of directions, each with a unique color and mouse icon.

-To force the creation of new edges when starting a 3D drag operation, press the CTRL key.
+- Press Ctrl to force the creation of new edges when starting a 3D drag operation.

 3D shape editing